 No form of communication is more natural than watching and listening to another human being explain something.
-These days, millions of people seek videos online to display products they are might purchase or to offer support for those they own.
+These days, millions of people seek videos online to more fully understand products they might purchase or to find support for those they already own.
 These videos will most likely include your company’s products whether or not your company created them.

 The international commerce conversation is shifting from a focus on text generated by company marketing specialists, to one with more interactive elements at its core: direct customer feedback about what is and is not desirable, unadorned facts shared on social media and customer-generated videos about what your product is, and your own professional multimedia pieces.